stefanoslig/blog/_posts/ngrx-signals-store.md

   url: '/assets/blog/ngrx-signals-store/ngrx-signals-store.png'
 ---

-# Introduction
+## Introduction

 When the Angular team introduced the signals implementation, I started thinking about what a nice solution for the state management of signals would look like.
-Having worked for many years in big and small projects with NgRx, I had the hope that the solution that would emerge would be just a very thin layer on top of Angular signals that would give the necessary tools to work with them in your project in a structured and scalable way.
-Having worked with [Pinia](https://pinia.vuejs.org/), the official state management solution for Vue.js, I really liked its simplicity and modularity.
+I had the hope that the solution that would emerge would be just a very thin layer on top of Angular signals that would give the necessary tools to work with them in your project in a structured and scalable way avoiding too much boilerplate.
+Having worked with [Pinia](https://pinia.vuejs.org/) in the past, the official state management solution for Vue.js, I really liked its simplicity and modularity.
 Pinia has only a few core concepts and a very small API which makes it super easy to start working with.
-So, I was positively surprised when I saw the [NgRx SignalStore RFC](https://github.com/ngrx/platform/discussions/3796) from the NgRx team some months ago because its logic is very similar to Pinia.
-After some months of development and discussions with the community, the stable version of the NgRx Signals Store package was officially released.
-The final result made me very happy and enthusiastic so let's explore it together in the next sections:
+So, I was positively surprised when I saw the [NgRx SignalStore RFC](https://github.com/ngrx/platform/discussions/3796) from the NgRx team some months ago because it reminded me a lot the simplicity and scalability of Pinia.
+The NgRx team, after some months of development and discussions with the community based on the RFC, released a stable version of the NgRx Signals Store package.
+The final result made me very enthusiastic.
+In the next sections I want to give you all the required knowledge you need to have in order to start working with this library.

-# Overview of the NgRx Signals Store
+## Overview of the NgRx Signals Store

 The new NgRx Signals Store is an all-in-one functional state management solution for Angular Signals.

-![ngrx signals structure](/assets/blog/ngrx-signals-store/ngrx-signals-structure.png)

-As you can see in the above diagram, the API for the Signals Store is quite small.
+As you can see in the following diagram, the API for the Signals Store is quite small.
 You can create a store using the `signalStore` function.
 You can handle simple pieces of state using the `signalState`.
 You can extend the core functionality with custom features.
 You can integrate RxJS using the `rxMethod` and you can manage entities using the `withEntities` feature.
 And that's it.
 If you need extra functionality it's super simple to extend it with custom features (we're going to explore them in one of the next sections).

+![ngrx signals structure](/assets/blog/ngrx-signals-store/ngrx-signals-structure.png)

-The simplest example of a store is:
+The simplest example of creating a store is:

 ```ts
 import { signalStore, withState } from '@ngrx/signals';